IBM/kafka-quickstart-workshop/part1/README.md

 ## Kafka cluster

 This workshop requires access to a Kafka cluster.
 If you don't already have a Kafka cluster, you can use [IBM Event Streams](https://www.ibm.com/cloud/event-streams) or setup a Kafka cluster on your computer.

-- If you want to use IBM Event Streams, follow the [Event Streams setup](./event-streams.md) steps.

 - If you want to use a local Kafka cluster, follow the [local Kafka setup](./local-kafka.md) steps.